0xdps/sheet-alchemy/PRIVACY.md

 ### For Application-Specific Privacy Questions

-Contact the developer of the specific application you're using, not the G-ODM maintainers.
+Contact the developer of the specific application you're using, not the SheetAlchemy maintainers.

 ## 🔄 Updates to This Policy

 This privacy policy may be updated to reflect:
-- Changes in G-ODM functionality
+- Changes in SheetAlchemy functionality
 - Legal requirements
 - Best practice improvements